 Housing re-assignments or cancelation of the Residence Hall contract

 Residential move appeals are made directly to the Director of Residence Life whether or not an appeal of the entire disciplinary decision is filed with the Discipline Panel.

-If the student disputes a finding of academic misconduct and an associated grading penalty, the student may request a disciplinary hearing through Conflict Resolution and Student Conduct Services.
+If the student disputes a finding of academic misconduct and an associated grading penalty, the student may request a disciplinary hearing through Student Conduct at the Student Resolution Center.
 The request must be submitted (or postmarked, if mailed) no later than within thirty (30) calendar days after the next semester’s first day of classes of the next regular semester following the date the grade for the course was initially recorded or subsequently revised.
 If the Hearing Officer clears the charges, the instructor revises the grade, considering only academic performance and disregards the academic misconduct charge.
 If the Hearing Officer finds the student responsible for academic misconduct, the grading penalty stands and additional sanctions may be imposed.